Top Israeli general, in first Morocco visit, to explore defence deals | Law-Order

 - Israel

-The chief of Israel's armed forces will visit Morocco on Monday in the highest-level public engagement between the countries, which upgraded ties in 2020 under a U.S. diplomatic drive.
+The chief of Israel's armed forces will visit Morocco on Monday in the highest-profile military engagement between the countries, which upgraded ties in 2020 under a U.S. diplomatic drive.
+While Lieutenant-General Aviv Kochavi's trip has been showcased by Israel as part of emerging defence cooperation with the North African country, Rabat has also been trying to broker improved conditions for the Palestinians.

+"One of the subjects that will be discussed (in Morocco) this week will be knowledge-sharing, training - the ability to train together in joint manoeuvres - weapons development, the transfer of know-how and perhaps also of weaponry," Israeli military spokesman Brigadier-General Ran Kochav told Ynet TV.
 There was no immediate comment from Rabat.

-The Moroccan rapprochement with Israel followed its normalisation deal with the United Arab Emirates and Bahrain, pacts that Washington, seeking closer cooperation among its allies to offset a rising Iran, dubbed the "Abraham Accords".
+The Israeli business newspaper Globes reported in February that state-owned Israel Aerospace Industries would sell Morocco the Barak air and missile defence system in a $500 million deal.
+Neither country nor the company, have publicly confirmed that.
+Morocco has, however, denied an Amnesty International allegation that it procured Israeli-made spyware, Pegasus, and used it to monitor activists.
+Neither Israel nor Pegasus maker NSO Group have identified clients who bought the tool.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)